sharad-s/trakchain/README.md

     npm install
     ```

-3. Run the development console.
+3. Compile and migrate the smart contracts.
     ```javascript
+    truffle compile
-    truffle develop
+    truffle migrate
     ```

-4. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
+5. Spin up a local Ethereum RPC node in a separate window using Ganache-CLI.
     ```javascript
-    compile
-    migrate
-    ```

-5. Spin up an IPFS daemon in a separate window.
-    ```javascript
-    // In a separate window
+    // In a separate shell window
-    ipfs daemon
+    ganache-cli
     ```

 5. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.